melbournebioinformatics/MelBioInf_docs/docs/tutorials/git_new/git.md

         merged into the rest of the document.
 Even online word processors like Google Docs or Microsoft Office Online do not fully resolve these problems.

+!!! tip "Keypoints"

+    - Version control is like an unlimited ‘undo’.
+    - Version control also allows many people to work in parallel.

 ### Why use version control?
 - Backing up your code